BusFactor1Inc/evmas/README.md

 Numbers are automatically pushed onto the stack with the appropriately sized push instruction.

-Strings are not supported as of yet.
+Strings up to 32 characters are supported and autopushed onto the stack using the correctly sized push instruction.

 Labels are keywords and thus must be prefixed with a colon (:) and prefixed by the assembler op .label.
 Labels currently take up 4 bytes